CScharer/full-stack-qa/docs/work/20251231_DEPENDENCY_MANAGEMENT_STATUS.md

 This section provides a clear, sequential guide for implementing all missing dependency management features.
 Each step should be completed, tested, and approved before moving to the next.

-### Step 1: Add npm Dependabot Configuration
+### Step 1: Add npm Dependabot Configuration ✅ COMPLETE
 **Priority**: High
 **Estimated Time**: 15 minutes
 **Risk**: Low
+**Status**: ✅ Completed on 2025-12-31

 **Actions**:
-1. Open `.github/dependabot.yml`
+1. ✅ Opened `.github/dependabot.yml`
-2. Add npm ecosystem entries for each project:
+2. ✅ Added npm ecosystem entries for each project:
-   - `cypress/package.json`
+   - ✅ `cypress/package.json`
-   - `frontend/package.json`
+   - ✅ `frontend/package.json`
-   - `vibium/package.json`
+   - ✅ `vibium/package.json`
-   - `playwright/package.json`
+   - ✅ `playwright/package.json`
-3. Use the configuration template provided in section 2.1
+3. ✅ Used the configuration template from section 2.1
-4. Save and commit changes
+4. ✅ Saved changes (ready for commit)
-5. Wait for Dependabot to detect the new configuration (may take a few minutes)
+5. ⏳ Waiting for Dependabot to detect the new configuration (may take a few minutes after commit)
-6. Verify Dependabot creates PRs for npm packages
+6. ⏳ Verify Dependabot creates PRs for npm packages (after commit and Dependabot detection)

-**Verification**:
+**Verification** (to be checked after commit):
 - [ ] Dependabot appears in GitHub repository Insights → Dependency graph
 - [ ] Dependabot creates PRs for npm package updates
 - [ ] PRs have correct labels (`dependencies`, `javascript`, project-specific)
 - [ ] PRs are assigned to correct reviewer (`@CScharer`)

+**Changes Made**:
+- Added 4 npm ecosystem entries to `.github/dependabot.yml`
+- All entries configured with weekly schedule (Mondays 9:00 AM)
+- Each entry has project-specific labels (cypress, frontend, vibium, playwright)
+- All entries use same reviewer and commit message format as existing ecosystems

 ---